Thursday, June 16, 2011

 “Yeah, Jen,” adds Colette, “please stop getting yourself into fights.”

-She hugs them.
-“I love you guys to pieces, but I still need to pound some sense into that idiot.”
+Shira and Jennifer hug them.
+“I love you guys to pieces,” says Jennifer, “but I still need to pound some sense into that idiot.”

-Jennifer looks back at Shira and Leila.
-Then she hugs Willa and kisses on the lips.
+Jennifer looks back at Shira and Leila, then hugs Willa.
 “Sorry, gotta go now.
 See ya!”
-She kisses Karen and Colette, then runs over to Shira and Leila.
+She hugs Karen and Colette, then runs over to Shira and Leila.
 Shira waves and blows a kiss at Willa.
 Jennifer takes a scone and gives it to Leila.
 “Here.
 Have mine.
 You deserve one.”

 Leila stares at her, stunned.
 “Thanks.”